DenSmolonski/ai-dev-tasks/create-prd.md

 *   **Filename:** `[n]-prd-[feature-name].md`

 ## Final instructions

-1. Do NOT start implementing the PRD
+1. Make sure to ask the user clarifying questions
-2. Make sure to ask the user clarifying questions
+2. Take the user's answers to the clarifying questions and improve the PR
-3. Take the user's answers to the clarifying questions and improve the PRD
+NEVER: Do NOT start implementing the PRD